jj1bdx/erlang-freebsd-port/readme.md

 This Port is highly experimental, so use with care.

-Current version is for R16B03-1, tested on 10-STABLE/amd64.
+Current version is for 17.0, tested on 10-STABLE/amd64, work in progress under merging from already built lang/erlang-runtime17-17.0 port.

-This port is based on FreeBSD Ports svn r339103.
+This port is based on FreeBSD Ports svn r350789.

 ## Notes